Starting our blog on Kathmandu to Chitwan Travel Guide.

 Chitwan

-Chitwan portrays the geographical feature of the southern plains of Terai.
+Chitwan portrays the geographical features of the southern plains of Terai.
 The Chitwan District is densely covered in the South Western territory with tropical and subtropical forests.
-Chitwan borders India to the South and is cut by the Narayani River (a tributary of the Ganges) to its north.
+Chitwan borders India to the South and is cut by the Narayani River (a tributary of the Ganges) to the north.

 Chitwan National Park

-Chitwan National Park, located here, is filled with diverse and rare flora and fauna, making it the tourist hub of Nepal.
+Chitwan National Park, located here, is home to diverse and rare flora and fauna, making it a tourist hub in Nepal.
 Its rich ecosystem encompasses a variety of habitats, including lush forests, grasslands, wetlands, and rivers.

-The dense forest of Chitwan National Park has seen several rare wildlife species.
-These include the majestic Bengal tiger, one-horned rhinoceros, Asian elephant, and mugger crocodile.
-The dense tropical forest of Chitwan is filled with Sal trees, figs, bamboo, and medicinal herbs.
+The dense tropical forest of Chitwan National Park has been home to several rare wildlife species, including the majestic Bengal tiger, one-horned rhinoceros, Asian elephant, and mugger crocodile.
+The forest is also filled with Sal trees, figs, bamboo, and medicinal herbs.

-Boasting over 500 species of birds, this place is an arcadia for nature enthusiasts.
-Sauraha is a tourist town located on the banks of the Rapti River Sauraha is the gateway to Chitwan National Park.
+Boasting over 500 species of birds, Sauraha is an Arcadia for nature enthusiasts.
+It is a tourist town located on the bank of the Rapti River, the gateway to Chitwan National Park.

 Road trip from Kathmandu to Chitwan

 There are multiple roadway routes you can take to get to Chitwan from Kathmandu.
 Tribhuwan Highway, the oldest highway in Nepal, is the major highway for this traverse.
-The road firsts cross the territory of Kathmandu from Naubise and take the famous Prithvi Highway until Mugling.
-Then it heads westward towards the bustling city of Chitwan, Narayanghat.
+The road first crosses the Kathmandu Valley from Naubise, then follows the famous Prithvi Highway to Mugling.
+Then, it heads toward the bustling city of Chitwan, Narayanghat.

 Naubise to Mugling

-The stretch from Naubise to Mugling travels alongside the raging Trishuli River that originates high in the Himalayas.
-This stretch is 110 kilometers long.
-Mugling is a popular stopover of Prithvi highway and is located in the confluence of Marsyangdi and Trishuli Rivers.
+The 110-kilometer stretch from Naubise to Mugling travels alongside the raging Trishuli River, which originates high in the Himalayas.
+Mugling is a popular stopover on the Prithvi highway, located at the confluence of the Marsyangdi and Trishuli Rivers.
 Both of these rivers are Tributaries of the Saptagandaki River system.
-Trishuli River is famous for its raging rapids for rafting enthusiasts.
+The Trishuli River is famous for its raging rapids for rafting enthusiasts.

 Mugling to Narayanghat

-From Mugling until Narayanghat, we travel along the river bank of the Narayani River.
-The stretch is 37 kilometers through little twists of hilly roads.
+From Mugling until Narayanghat, we travel along the riverbank of the Narayani River.
+The stretch is 37 kilometers long, with a few twists along hilly roads.
 One of the most significant Hindu pilgrimage sites, Devghat, is located between this travel stretch.

-Devghat is a popular salvation site for Hindus located at the confluence of the Kaligandaki and Narayani Rivers.
+Devghat is a popular Hindu pilgrimage site located at the confluence of the Kaligandaki and Narayani Rivers.
 The road then leads to Narayaghat, piercing into the Chitwan district.

-Narayanghat is a bustling town with modern amenities in the Chitwan district.
-There is a vast bridge, Narayani Bridge, built over the Narayani River, spanning a length of 420 meters.
-The road diverges from Narayanghat, and one head south towards the neighboring town of India, Birgunj.
+Narayanghat is a bustling town in the Chitwan district with modern amenities.
+There is a vast bridge, Narayani Bridge, spanning 420 meters over the Narayani River.
 The other route takes on Narayani Bridge to the west and heads towards Lumbini, the birthplace of Lord Buddha, via East-West Highway.

 From Narayanghat, your bus heads southbound towards Tandi.
 From there, you will reach the tourist hub of Chitwan, Sauraha.
-It is a 17 kilometers journey from Narayanghat to Sauraha.
-Your final stop on Kathmandu Chitwan Bus travel is at Sauraha, the gateway to Chitwan National Park.
+The journey from Narayanghat to Sauraha is 17 kilometers.
+Your final stop on the Kathmandu Chitwan Bus travel is at Sauraha, the gateway to Chitwan National Park.

 Luggage

-Your traveling bus will have a compartment on the back for your luggage.
-There is no weightage limit for the bags on buses vying from Kathmandu to Chitwan.
+Your bus will have a luggage compartment at the back.
+There is no weightage limit for the bags on buses traveling from Kathmandu to Chitwan.
 The luggage compartment is inside the bus, safe from rain showers and dust.

 Stopovers along the way

-The bus from Kathmandu to Chitwan makes one stopover for breakfast in between journeys.
-It is usually made after at least 2 hours of departing.
+The bus from Kathmandu to Chitwan stops for breakfast en route.
+It is usually made after at least 2 hours of departure.
 Furthermore, your bus driver will stop for refreshments multiple times.
 Note that the cost of your breakfast is not included in the bus ticket price.

-This bus journey is a. budget option for travelers going to Chitwan.
-Backpacker tourists can have the low-cost chance of taking a bus from Kathmandu and reaching Chitwan within 5 hours.
+This bus journey is a budget option for travelers going to Chitwan.
+Backpackers can take a low-cost bus from Kathmandu to reach Chitwan in 5 hours.

 Air Travel from Kathmandu to Chitwan

-You have the option of taking a direct flight from Kathmandu to Chitwan.
+In our Kathmandu to Chitwan Travel Guide, we recommend taking a direct flight.
 The flight is scheduled throughout the day and departs from Tribhuwan International Airport, a domestic terminal.
-Twenty-two minutes flight from Kathmandu lands you at Bharatpur Airport.
-You will have to arrange for a transfer vehicle to Sauraha from Bharatpur.
+A twenty-two-minute flight from Kathmandu will land you at Bharatpur Airport.
+You will have to arrange a transfer vehicle from Bharatpur to Sauraha.
 Bharatpur Airport to Sauraha takes about 45 minutes by road vehicle.